novaakpatrik/video-player-svelte/README.md

 # video-player-svelte
-Playground for creating video player in svelte.
+Playground for creating video player in svelte language.